 An education at EHU does more than immerse students in a range of subjects and disciplines.
 It promotes a transdisciplinary approach as well as the critical thinking skills that empower them to develop innovative solutions, ideas, and enterprises.
-Since May 2018 EHU is based in the very heart of the UNESCO World Heritage-listed Vilnius Old Town in the premises of the former late 18th century Augustinian monastery.
+Being a liberal arts University, EHU is fully integrated into the vibrant life of the Lithuanian capital — our Campus is located in the very heart of the UNESCO World Heritage-listed Vilnius Old Town in the premises of the former late 18th century Augustinian monastery.

 Participation in mobility programs like Erasmus+ or Campus Europae and the right to travel freely within the European Union’s visa-free Schengen Area helps students acquaint themselves with Europe and the benefits of European integration.

 EHU faculty are leaders and partners in academic projects that promote international and interdisciplinary research and teaching.
 EHU’s alumni association offers ways for alums to benefit from staying in touch with each other and their alma mater.

 For students and scholars from Belarus, EHU is a haven of academic freedom—the only Belarusian university that operates in a free and democratic environment.
 Founded in Minsk in 1992, EHU became a “university-in-exile” in 2004 after it was shut down by Belarusian authorities for standing up against attempts to undermine its academic freedom.

 EHU remains committed to its Belarusian identity while seeking closer integration into the international academic community.